bowfolios/bowfolios.github.io/index.md

 # About BowFolios

-BowFolios is a Meteor application providing portfolios for the University of Hawaii Community.
+BowFolios is a Meteor application providing portfolios for the University of Hawaii community.
 When you come to the site, you are greeted by the following landing page:

 ![](images/landing.png)